Egypt releases human rights campaigners after international outcry

 On Thursday night, after the three men returned to their homes, one of the group’s leaders acknowledged that the international campaign played a role in pressuring the regime to release his colleagues.

-“I can confirm my friends and EIPR colleague, Gasser, Basheer and Karim have been released and are home which I guess means we (and you) managed to #FreeEIPstaff,” Hossam Bahgat, the organization’s founder, tweeted.
+“I can confirm my friends and EIPR colleague, Gasser, Basheer and Karim have been released and are home which I guess means we (and you) managed to #FreeEIPstaff,” tweeted Hossam Bahgat, the organization’s founder.

 Bahgat, despite being under a travel ban and asset freeze imposed by the Sissi government, courageously returned to take the helm last month after Gasser, its executive director, was taken into custody.